Environmental Sustainability Awards

 There is a separate youth category for activities led by those that are high school age or younger.
 To nominate itself or be nominated by another, an organization should have completed the activities and achieved results that support the nomination within the past 12 months.
 Nominators will need to provide a narrative piece describing the nominee’s experience, their rationale for acting, their successes, and the environmental results, outcomes, or change in practices generated by themselves or those they influenced.
 Providing supporting documentation is encouraged.

-CLICK HERE FOR A FILLABLE NOMINATION FORM.
+CLICK HERE FOR A FILLABLE NOMINATION FORM

 Applications must be submitted by email to rflakne@glenview.il.us by Dec.
-1, 2025.
+1, 2026.
 They'll be reviewed and selected by the Environment & Natural Resources Commission Awards Committee, with recognition by the Village Board of Trustees.

 Meeting the sustainable energy challenges of the 21st Century starts at home, in the workplace and in our schools.
 Success stories, if replicated, can positively effect our future.
 So let's start by recognizing the good environmental stewards in our community.

-2024 Environmental Sustainability Awards Winners
+2025 Environmental Sustainability Awards Winners

 View the Presentation